 If you’re looking for more outdoor activities in Orange County, don’t miss Crystal Cove State Park.

-It’s an Orange County bucket list destination and deserves at least half a day if not more.
+It’s an Orange County bucket list destination and deserves at least half a day, if not more.

 Local tip: If you can snag one, book an overnight stay at one of the Crystal Cove Cottages.
 These 24 historic cottages were built in the 1930s and were part of the seaside colony that existed here from 1920 to 1940.
-You can book a cottage via ReserveCalifornia.
+You can book one via Reserve California.

 Tour Mission San Juan Capistrano

-This particular mission was founded in 1776 and is one of the oldest Orange County landmarks that is still standing today.
+Mission San Juan Capistrano was founded in 1776 and is one of the oldest local landmarks that’s still standing today.

 Learn More About OC History at the Bowers Museum

-Do a Self-Guided Craft Beer Tour
+Do a Craft Beer Tour

 Here are a few of the best breweries in Orange County that I’d recommend visiting: